jbendtsen/stuff/readme.md

 A list of each file and its significance & purpose.

+* bin2obj.c
+	- Converts 3D model files from Need For Speed Underground 2 into Wavefront .OBJ
 * canvas_test.html
 	- An example of using a 2D drawing context in JavaScript
 * cube.cpp